 Sizing and Fit BCDs are often available in men’s and women’s models.
 Due to differences in anatomy the location of the chest straps needs to be rearranged.
 BCDs for each gender should feel snug when inflated and not be too loose.
 A poorly fitting BCD can prevent streamlining and potentially create drag.
 You must have the ability to tighten and loosen straps and buckles when fully inflated on the surface and comfortably be able to breathe.

 Integrated Weights Some buoyancy compensators are designed with weight integration so that the use of a weight belt may not be necessary.
 If a drysuit or wetsuit is used, an integrated weight system may not be sufficient.
 Thus, divers are advised still to get a weight belt.
 Weight integrated BCDs are more comfortable than using a standard BCD with a weight belt and can help lessen stress or bruising to the hips particularly for females doing warm water diving.
 Divers should be well aware of how to ditch integrated weights in an emergency.

 Lift Requirements Every BCD has a lift capacity based on how much it will be able to hold when it is inflated to capacity on the surface.
-Divers should learn early in training to correctly manage weight during the dive, that is to be correctly weighted and not overweighted.
+Divers should learn early in training to correctly manage weight during the dive, which is to be correctly weighted and not overweighted.
 Divers should not use a BCD to compensate for improper weighting.
 It is necessary to discover how much lift is needed.
 The answer depends on factors such as how cold the water is and the thickness of the wetsuit.
 A thicker wetsuit is more buoyant, so a higher lift capacity is required from the BCD.
 In warmer water, less lift capacity is needed as less thermal protection is used.

 Alternate Inflator Regulators It is possible to use an alternate inflator regulator with any scuba BCD.
 BCDs all come with a basic inflator/deflator mechanism that can be replaced with an alternate inflator regulator, which allows the same inflation and deflation mechanism of the BCD, and the function of an alternate air source in one unit.